juoud1/sending-email/README.md

 # Sending-email
-Dummy java sending e-mail with spring-boot
+Dummy working with java file IO and sending e-mail with spring-boot.